Control Pacemaker Resources with Ansible

 ansible-playbook -v -i hosts/<inventory> -l haproxy pcs_control.yml --ask-pass

-So, with this you can automatically control the resources of Openstack, making more painless manage each service.
+With this, you can automatically control the resources of OpenStack, making it much less painful to manage each service.

-In next posts, I will show how works with a fully cluster of Openstack with high availaibility.
+In future posts, I will show how this works with a full OpenStack cluster with high availability.

 Hope that helps.